On this page, I will answer questions you have emailed me.

 Question: Do we need a visa to enter Taiwan?

-Answer: Currently Taiwan offers a landing visa (a visa issued upon arrival at their airport customs) for 30 days for US citizens.
+Answer: Currently Taiwan offers a landing visa (a visa issued upon arrival at their airport customs) for US citizens.
 However, one must carry a valid passport that will not expire in the next 6 months or so.
 It is strongly encouraged that you check with your local Taiwan visa office here or here for specific information regarding your trip.

 You are responsible for ensuring that your passport is valid and your Taiwan visa situation is okay.
 If you passport is set to expire within 6 months of planned entry to Taiwan, you are encouraged to apply for a new passport as soon as possible.